How to Choose a Cloud Service Provider: A Comprehensive Guide

 Source: IBM

-IBM Cloud handles the most critical workloads for companies in the most highly regulated industries, like healthcare.
+IBM Cloud handles the most critical workloads for companies in the most highly regulated industries, like finance and healthcare, which must adhere to standards like the Gramm Leach Bliley Act (GLBA).
 It also helps reduce the total cost of ownership and mitigates 3rd and 4th party risks.
-As a result, you’ll get a secure, highly resilient, and compliant cloud platform that meets all your client needs.
+As a result, you'll get a secure, highly resilient, and compliant cloud platform that meets all your client needs.

 5. Salesforce Cloud